kalekdev/uni/semester-1/nus-1/notes.typ

 $
 where $Phi$ is the linked flux.
 This also includes the energy lost to the magnetisation of a ferromagnetic core.

+Furthermore, we can determine the energy in integral form.
+By considering the self inductance of a toroid, we arrive at:
+$
+  W / V = integral_0^B arrow(H) d arrow(B)
+$
+The so-called *magnetic energy density*.

+Using a volume integral, we can calculate the entire magnetic energy stored in a specific volume, for example the entire core of a toroidal inductor:
+$
+  W = integral.triple_V (integral_0^B arrow(H) d arrow(B)) d arrow(V)
+$
+If the magnetic permeability in the material remains constant (non-ferromagnetic core for example), we can simplify the energy density integral:
+$
+  integral_0^B arrow(H) d arrow(B) &= 1 / mu integral_0^B arrow(B) d arrow(B)\
+  &= 1 / (2 mu) arrow(B)^2 = 1 / 2 arrow(H) dot arrow(B)
+$
+Therefore:
+$
+  W = 1 / 2 integral.triple_V arrow(H) dot arrow(B)space d arrow(V)
+$

+When considering the hysteresis curve of a ferromagnetic core, we can calculate the total energy stored / released as the inductor is attached to an alternating current source.
+This can be calculated by integrating over the energy density during storage release of energy:
+$
+  integral_0^B arrow(H) d arrow(B) = integral_0^B x d y
+$
+#figure(
+  image("images/magnetic-energy-hysteresis.png", width: 60%),
+) <fig-magnetic-energy-hysteresis>
+The difference between these two areas results in the energy lost to heat whilst magnetising / demagnetising the core.
+Visually, this is equal to the area enclosed by the hysteresis curve.

 === Inductance of Common Coils
 It can be tricky to determine which surface exactly is "linked to a coil".
 In the case of a single loop of wire, the total flux can be calculated using the flux through the circular surface enclosed by the loop - similarly to Ampere's circuital law.
 For a toroidal coil with a ferromagnetic core, the vast majority of the flux flows through the core.
 Hence we can calculate the flux through a vertical cross section of the core $Phi_A$, multiplied by the number of turns $N$ (spiral-like surface).
 #figure(